Larrabee station

-Larrabee, also known as Larrabee & Ogden, was a station on the Chicago Transit Authority's North Side Main Line, which is now part of the Brown Line.
+Larrabee, also known as Larrabee & Ogden, was a station on the Chicago Transit Authority's North Side Main Line, now part of the Brown Line.
 The station was located at 1540 N. Larrabee Street in the Near North Side neighborhood of Chicago.
 Larrabee was situated east of Halsted, which closed at the same time as Larrabee, and north of Sedgwick.

 Larrabee opened on June 6, 1900, and closed on August 1, 1949, along with 22 other stations as part of a CTA service revision.